 EGA is a method for monitoring small amounts of gas molecules evolved from samples when heated above room temperature.
 This analysis can be primarily used to determine: (1) composition of evolved gases (2) concentration of evolved gases (3) evolution profile with respect to heating temperature.
 This information is vital for quality control, failure analysis or establishing protocol for a manufacturing process.

-At EAG Laboratories, we are successfully using evolved gas analysis for a variety of samples providing solutions to different industries including semiconductors, aerospace & defense, coatings & adhesives, energy storage & batteries, and medical devices.
+At EAG Laboratories, we are successfully using evolved gas analysis for a variety of samples providing solutions to different industries including semiconductors, aerospace and defense, coatings and adhesives, energy storage and batteries and medical devices.

 What is Evolved Gas Analysis (EGA)?